The lab is currently recruiting 1 student for a masters or PhD in meteorology starting in the Fall 2023:

 Please see the lab’s core research areas of interest at https://ibiomet.com.
 The lab also welcomes other potential research projects for a PhD program in these areas based on the student’s interests.
 Interested applicants should please send an email with their cv to the lab PI, Dr. Camilo Rey-Sanchez (email@example.com), along with a 1-page cover letter specifying their preference for a masters or PhD and their main research area of interest.

 The lab is looking for an undergraduate research assistant to help with data collection and analysis of micrometeorological and biogeochemical data.
-If you are an undergraduate student in the MEAS department at NC State University and are interested in having some fieldwork experience, please send an email to Dr. Camilo Rey-Sanchez (firstname.lastname@example.org) with a copy of your cv.
-This position has a desired start date in the late spring or summer of 2022.
+If you are an undergraduate student at NC State University and are interested in having some fieldwork experience, please send an email to Dr. Camilo Rey-Sanchez (firstname.lastname@example.org) with a copy of your cv.